josephwright/josephwright.github.io/_posts/2012-04-29-programming-latex3-more-on-expansion.md

 will work as we'd want: `\l_tmpa_tl` will be expanded, then processed by `\my_function:n` and the result will be evaluated as an integer.
 Try that with `\exp_args:Nx` and it will fail.

 The second difference is what happens when we hit a non-expandable token.
-With `x`-type expansion, TeX will look at the next thing in the input, and so tries to expand _everything_ in the input (hence ‘exhaustive’).
+With `x`-type expansion, TeX will look at the next thing in the input, and so tries to expand _everything_ in the input (hence 'exhaustive').
 On the other hand, `f`-type expansion stops when the first non-expandable token is found.
 So

 ```latex
 \tl_set:Nn \l_tmpa_tl { foo }